petrgorcik/future-value-calculator-with-formula-and-calculation/readme.txt

 Bootstrap files are not included, you are supposed to download it or create link to template work properly.

 == Changelog ==

+= 1.0.2 =
+* Released: January 30, 2023.
+Rounding of the percentages shown to the user in decimal format to 6 decimal places in Future Value Formula with Values.

+= 1.0.1 =
+* Released: January 18, 2023.
+Show interest rate with % sign to the user.

 = 1.0.0 =
 * Released: December 21, 2022